Luolingwei/NYU-Big-Data-Science/HW2/ReadMe.txt

 Sumitted Documents:

 	1. Source code: All .java files under /Source Code/src, they are submitted for your reference, Not for running the program.

 	2. Dependency files: The program relies on file "stopwords.txt".
 It has been included in /Source Code/src.

-	3. "topics.txt": Frequent keywords extracted from each folder.
+	3. "topics.txt": keywords extracted for each folder.

 	4. Plots in Part2: "Tf-Idf Distribution.png", "Clustered Tf-Idf.png".
 The first one shows the distribution of reduced Tf-Idf matrix.
 The second one is the clustered Tf-Idf picture.
 They are included in /Plots